-Interpreting available data and developing strategies to limit peatland soil organic carbon loss and reduce greenhouse gas emissions in boreal, temperate, and tropical regions of peatland and agricultural wetlands.
+Developing strategies to limit peatland soil organic carbon loss and reduce greenhouse gas emissions in boreal, temperate, and tropical regions of peatland and agricultural wetlands.

 - Making the Network globally relevant and different from existing groups (e.g., FAO).